dennisguse/TheSchreibmaschine/README.md

 If you close the tab/browser your text is gone!
 You can either use the hidden features (see below) or simply save the TheSchreibmaschine-Webpage on your Computer and open this later again.

+Heavily uses HTML5 and CSS3 features (compliance with standards).

 Features
 ---